 Type and Quantity of Hazardous Waste Generation

-- Prior to data entry, review all the web instructions
+- Prior to data entry, read all the Easitrak web instructions and support information.

-- Before you exit Easitrak, print out your Site Identification and Declaration of Electronic Filing form.
+- Print the complete Site Identification and Declaration of Electronic Filing forms.
+Verify

-- Mail your signed Site Identification and Declaration of Electronic Filing forms to NDEP at:
+- Sign/print your name and date on the Site Identification and Declaration of

 Nevada Division of Environmental Protection